-X. Adoption of new and revised Standards:
+W. Adoption of new and revised Standards:

-New and amended IFRS Standards that are effective for the current year
+New and amended IFRS Accounting Standards that are effective for the current year

-Impact of the initial application of other new and amended IFRS Standards that are effective for the current year.
+Impact of the initial application of other new and amended IFRS Accounting Standards that are effective for the current year.

-In the current year, the Company has applied the below amendments to IFRS Standards and Interpretations issued by the Board that are effective for an annual period that begins on or after 1 January 2023.
-Their adoption has not had any material impact on the disclosures or on the amounts reported in these consolidated financial statements.
+In the current year, the group has applied a number of amendments to IFRS Accounting Standards issued by the IASB that are mandatorily effective for an accounting period that begins on or after 1 January 2024.
+Their adoption has not had any material impact on the disclosures or on the amounts reported in these financial statements.